Thalanadu: People

 Large scale settlement in Thalanadu began more than 85 to 90 years ago.
-It has resemblance to a tropical rain-forest area with all kinds of trees like teak, jackfruit, etc., found in the Western Ghats region growing profusely besides coconut, latex rubber, arecanut and other crops.
-It is a very fertile area.
-Here most of the people are farmers and they cultivate rubber, elachi, ginger, cardamom, clove, nutmeg, turmeric, pepper, cashew and other spices.
-Considerable variety of medicinal plants also grow here which have been used in making the traditional home remedies.
-Most of the people are Christians, Muslims and Hindus.
-The literacy rate in this village is above 90% with very less unemployment recorded.
-There is a voluntary job training institute named TIES established in 90's is the best example for the peoples dedications towards the development of the village.
+It resembles a tropical rain-forest area with a diverse population of trees—including teakand jackfruit— typically found in the Western Ghats region and a profuse number of crops such as coconut, latex rubber and arecanut.
+Due to its fertile lands, most Thalanadu residents are farmers and spice or rubber cultivators.
+A considerable variety of medicinal plants also grow here, many of which are used in making traditional home remedies.
+Spiritually, most of the population are Christian, Muslim or Hindu.
+The literacy rate in this village is above 90% with categorically "very less" unemployment recorded.
+There is a voluntary job training institute named TIES established in 90's, an example of the population's dedication towards the development of the village.
 This institute provided free training for thousands of young people there to get a job in the Government public sector.
-Their fraternity within people makes this place graceful.